SirGr34ka/chatbot/README.md

   For the parser to work, the CURL and GUMBO libraries are needed.
 Installation and connection via MSYS or VCPKG.
 MSYS will be used as an example.
 Gumbo: pacman -S mingw-w64-x86_64-gumbo-parser and CURL: pacman -S mingw-w64-x86_64-curl.
 After installing the libraries using CMake Tools, create a build folder in parser_module, choosing GCC as the compiler.
   # 2. Telegram Bot
+We couldn't find a way to run on gcc, after curing one error, the following ones came out, some knowledge of working with libraries is missing.